yesnik/symfony-guides/logs.md

             $logger: '@monolog.logger.markdown'
 ```

 The argument we want to configure is called `$logger`.
-We are telling the container what value to pass to that argument.
+We tell the container what value to pass to that argument.
 Use the service id: `monolog.logger.markdown`.
 *Note*: Symbol `@` tells Symfony not to pass us that string, but to pass us the service with that id.